 What they need help understanding is they’ll gain a boatload of satisfaction by helping others enact their values.
 You can help them become inspired this way.

 In the end, it should become abundantly clear to everyone that when board members don’t engage enthusiastically in fundraising, no one benefits.
 It’s a lose/lose.

-But it’s so easy to turn it into a win/win once board members understand the very special role they play.
+But it’s easy to turn philanthropy facilitation into a win/win once board members understand the very special role they play.

 Want to feel more confident of your major gift fundraising skills?

 I highly recommend the Certification Course for Major Gift Fundraisers.
 There’s also a companion course for fundraising managers and executives.
 Whether you’re new to this, or just want to upgrade your skills, you’ll find everything you need here and walk away with tons of practical strategies.
 It’s a well-constructed course using principles of adult learning, and you can work at your own pace (within reason).
 If you can’t make the live calls, they are recorded for you.
 Upon completion of the course you’ll become a certified Veritus Scholar.
 Check it out; it’s one of the best things you can do for yourself professionally — and what you learn will inform the rest of your career.

 BTW: The next course begins August 29, just in time to help you with year-end fundraising.
 If you enroll by July 29 you can save $200!
 Plus, if you use my exclusive discount code for Clairification students, you can save an additional $100.
 Pretty sweet!
 Use CA5 at checkout.